-To evade the plain language of NRS 37.009(2), the Developer tries to shoehorn this case into NRS 37.170 by mischaracterizing the City's regulatory decisions as having taken "possession" of the Developer's property.
-According to the Developer's distorted citation of the facts, by denying certain applications and passing a short-lived bill to increase opportunities for public participation in land use changes, the City has "possession" of the 35-Acre Property and therefore, pursuant to NRS 37.170, must pay the Judgment as a pre-condition to appeal.
-Answer at 22.
+To evade the plain language of NRS 37.009(2), the Developer tries to shoehorn this case into NRS 37.170 by mischaracterizing the City's regulatory decisions regarding the Developer's use of the property as having taken "possession."
+According to the Developer, by denying certain applications and passing a short-lived bill to increase opportunities for public participation in land use changes, the City has "possession" of the 35-Acre Property and therefore, pursuant to NRS 37.170, must pay the Judgment as a pre-condition to appeal.
+Opp at 5.
 This argument fails on all fronts.